Function objects and lambdas

 function, lambdas can really simplify things.
 Here is the original code:

-We can actually replace the inner function g
+We can replace the inner function g

 with a lambda (the name g